 30 Oct 1916 Temporary Colonel.
 Qualified as a specialist in State Medicine at the Royal Army Medical College.

-June 1917 Awarded the DSO in the Birthday Honours List for distinguished services rendered in the field and elsewhere in connection with the war.
+4 June 1917 Was made a Companion of the Distinguished Service Order in the King's Birthday Honours List, for distinguished services rendered in the field and elsewhere in connection with the war.